tfpauly/draft-happy-eyeballs-v3/draft-pauly-v6ops-happy-eyeballs-v3.md

 therefore do not require NAT64 address synthesis.

-When an IPv4 address is passed into the library instead of a hostname, the device queries the network for the NAT64 prefix using "Discovery of the IPv6 Prefix Used for IPv6 Address Synthesis"
+When an IPv4 address is passed into the library instead of a hostname, the device SHOULD use PREF64s received from Router Advertisements {{!RFC8781}}.
+If the network does not provide PREF64s, the device SHOULD query the network for the NAT64 prefix using "Discovery of the IPv6 Prefix Used for IPv6 Address Synthesis"
-{{!RFC7050}}, or uses PREF64s received from Router Advertisements {{!RFC8781}}.
+{{!RFC7050}}.
 It then synthesizes an appropriate IPv6 address (or several) using the encoding described in "IPv6 Addressing of IPv4/ IPv6 Translators" {{!RFC6052}}.
 The synthesized addresses are then inserted into the list of addresses as if they were results from DNS